CyberShadow/SeatD/src/kate/README.txt

 - Only files that are open in the editor will be re-parsed and not until the editor view is swtiched to that file.
 - Imports will be parsed only once, the first time they appear as a dependency to a file that is opened in the editor.

+- SEATD will try to infer the include paths from the parsed file's path and the D module names.
+- It will still need explicitly set include paths to find for example Tango or any imports that do not reside in the parsed file's hierarchy.
+- You can use Kate modlines to add additional include paths.
+The value to set is call SEATDIncludePath.
+For example, you can add the following line to a D source file, to allow parsing of Phobos, Tango and such:
+// Kate: SEATDIncludePath /usr/include/d/4.1
+- SEATD is greedy when it comes to include paths.
+It'll use any include path set in any file that is open in the editor to parse imports of any other open file.